 General tips on keeping insects

-• Clean out your insect’s cage at least 2-3 times a week.
-Dropping can make the cage smelly and cause your insects to get sick.
+- Clean out your insect’s cage at least 2-3 times a week.
+Droppings can make the cage smelly and cause your insects to get sick.

 - Keep your Bug Box out of the direct sunlight.
 Extreme heat can often kill insects, so keep your cage in a shaded area instead.

 - Put some extra leaves, sticks, bark or rocks in your cage for your insect to use as shelter.

 - Most insects shed their skin around 5 times during their life so they can grow larger (much like a snake).
 Make sure you don’t touch or disturb your insect when it sheds or moults its skin, as it will be very delicate during this time.